Thursday, December 26, 2024

 If you want to go all in on the smoky flavor, using smoked meats like bacon or sausage is a great option.
 Cook these meats separately first until they are crispy and fully cooked, then add them to your beef stew during the last hour or so of cooking.
 This will infuse your stew with a smoky, savory flavor that’s hard to beat.

-See also How To Make Beef Stew Thicker
+See also What To Eat Beef Stew With

 Another option for adding a smoky flavor to your beef stew is to use smoked paprika.
 This spice is made from dried and smoked red peppers and can be found in most grocery stores.
 Simply sprinkle a teaspoon or two into your stew during the cooking process to add a subtle smoky flavor.
 It’s a great alternative for those who don’t eat meat or want to avoid the extra step of cooking separate meats.